Skip to content

 • ${NAME}: The name of the model (e.g., motionlcm_humanml). ${FOLDER}, ${NAME}, and the current timestamp constitute the training output folder (for example, experiments_t2m/motionlcm_humanml/2024-04-06T23-05-07).
 The same applies to ${TEST_FOLDER} for testing.

-• ${TRAIN.PRETRAINED}: The path of the pretrained model.
+• ${TRAIN.PRETRAINED}: The path of the pre-trained model.

 • ${TEST.CHECKPOINTS}: The path of the testing model.

-2.1.
-Ready to train motion VAE and MLD (optional)
+2. Train motion VAE and MLD

 Please update the parameters in configs/vae.yaml and configs/mld_t2m.yaml.
 Then, run the following commands: